protonemedia/laravel-splade/UPGRADING.md

 # To v0.4

+* Default data passed to `<x-form>` now requires the `unguarded` attribute when binding an Eloquent Model or Fluent instance.
+This is not necessary when using the new Form Components.
 * The new Form Components come with Choices.js and Flatpickr integrations.
 Splade now comes with a default stylesheet to give the libraries some basic styling.
 This is completely optional, but you probably want to import this default stylesheet into your main JavaScript file:

 ```js